badrelmers/RefrEnv/README.md

     *critical variables: are variables which belong to bash or windows and should not be refreshed normally like:
     - windows vars:
     ALLUSERSPROFILE APPDATA CommonProgramFiles ...
-    - bash vars:
-    BASH BASHOPTS BASHPID BASH_ALIASES BASH_ARGC ...
+    - bash/zsh vars: (TODO: the zsh list is not finished yet) BASH BASHOPTS BASHPID BASH_ALIASES BASH_ARGC ...

-    RefrEnv support the so called bash Strict Mode like: "set -eEu -o pipefail ; shopt -s inherit_errexit" , you can use the Strict Mode safely in your parent script without worry.
+    RefrEnv support the so called bash/zsh Strict Mode like: "set -eEu -o pipefail ; shopt -s inherit_errexit" , you can use the Strict Mode safely in your parent script without worry.

 ```